oktaytuncay/Kubernetes/kubernetes.md

 kube-system   proxymux-client-p5cfh                  1/1     Running   0          6d11h
 ```

 Taking a closer look at the command `kubectl config set-context $(kubectl config current-context) --namespace=dev`, this command first identifies the current context and then sets the namespace to the desired one for that current context.
-Context are used to manage multiple clusters in multiple environments from the same management system.
+Contexts is used to manage multiple clusters in multiple environments from the same management system.

-##### Resource Quota
+### Resource Quota

 To limit resources in a namespace, we can create a resource quota.
-We first need to specify the namespace for which we want to create a quota and the under spec, we can provide our limits then creat the quota.
+We first need to specify the namespace for which we want to create a quota and the under spec, we can provide our limits and then create the quota.

 ```properties
 apiVersion: v1